tng-coop/CmsWorkflow/README.md

    - a `uuid` identifying that revision,
    - a `last_updated` timestamp,
    - and a dictionary of type-specific `attributes`.
-4. References to the `published_revision` and `draft_revision` by UUID.
+4. References to the `published_revision` and `review_revision` by UUID.
+These fields are ``null`` when content is first created.

-The helper `cms.data.sample_content` returns an example object with this structure and the API will populate missing revision fields when new content is created.
+The helper `cms.data.sample_content` returns an example object with this structure.
+When creating content, the API leaves the revision references unset so new items begin in the ``Draft`` state.
 A full breakdown of all fields can be found in [docs/DataStructure.md](docs/DataStructure.md).

 ## Supported Content Types